USS Van Valkenburgh: Battle of Iwo Jima

 The morning of 19 February dawned gray and wet as the force reached their objective.
 Van Valkenburgh soon commenced her patrols as part of the three-deep screen around the unloading transports and took her turn at firing gunfire support for the marines ashore.
 For a week off Iwo, the destroyer alternately screened, escorted, and bombarded.

 As transports and freighters unloaded their holds and disembarked their mottle-garbed marines, Van Valkenburgh received orders to escort a group of empty ships back to the Marianas.
 After shepherding a group to Saipan, Van Valkenburgh returned to Iwo Jima at noon on 3 March.
 Five days later, she made another trip to Saipan, returning on 18 March to resume screening duties as escort for an amphibious group.

 Battle of Okinawa

 After joining that unit, Van Valkenburgh participated in landing rehearsals and exercises on neighboring Tinian and learned that the destination for that group was Okinawa, in the Ryūkyū chain, only 350 mi from the enemy's homeland.
-On 27 March, as part of Task Group 51.2 (TG 51.2), Van Valkenburgh sailed for her second combat operation.
+On 27 March, as part of Task Group 51.2, Van Valkenburgh sailed for her second combat operation.

-Van Valkenburghs group was ordered to feint a landing on the southwest coast of the island to draw off the Japanese defenders, while the main force approached from the westward.
+Van Valkenburghs group was ordered to feint a landing on the southwest coast of the island to draw off the Japanese defenders, while the main force approached from the west.
 On the morning of 1 April, while the "Demonstration Group" gathered off the southern beaches, the 6th Army and several marine units splashed ashore on the western side of the island.